-The workshops offer in-depth, skill-building tools and focus on the topics that you will require for career advancement and professional development.
+The workshop offers in-depth, skill-building tools and focus on the topic that you will require for career advancement and professional development.
 Enhance your learning experience and maximize your networking opportunities by attending a workshop.

 Location: Embassy Suites Orlando - Lake Buena Vista South

 Presenters: Mike Testani, business transformation consultant and Sreekanth Ramakrishnan, data scientist, IBM Corporation

 Most organizations want to win in the marketplace, but often struggle to find solutions to those problems that their clients struggle with most.
 Developing design thinking skills within all the employees of an organization provides foundational capabilities for solving a variety of challenging end-user and client problems that persist in the market.
 Design Thinking is a collaborative approach for designing and delivering creative, human-centric solutions to end-user problems.
 The design thinking methodology has been popularized over the past few decades by Stanford University’s Design School, or d.school, and in recent years it is being widely adopted and adapted by many academic and industrial institutions around the world; and it is proving to be a most powerful means for bringing breakthrough solutions to many of the world’s most challenging problems.